Baadier-Sydow/COS3711/unit-1-libraries-and-design-patterns/design-patterns-and-anti-patterns.md

 Design patterns are efficient and elegant solutions to common problems.
 They provide a prescriptive solution to typical problems.

-They can improve the effeciency of teams and the consistency of the code.
+They can improve the efficiency of teams and the consistency of the code.

 Anti-patterns are the antithesis of design patterns.
 They inefficient and ineffective patterns often used by new developers and more senior developers.